Skip to main content

 Purpose and Program Description

-The General Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate in particular, Fundamentals of Engineering, M.S.E.S.E.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate in particular, Fundamentals of Engineering, M.S.E.S.E.
 (Energy Systems Engineering), M.S.
 E. (Engineering), M.S.M.S.E.(Materials Science) and Ph.D. students in Materials Science, the teaching faculty, and various laboratories.

 Areas of established specialization in General Engineering: